What is the best physical therapy for sciatica?

 Hot therapy

 Hot therapy is very beneficial for pain relief.
-They should be applied after pain balm is applied over the tender region.
-One can use a hot water bag or electric heating pads.
+They should be applied after the pain balm is applied over the tender region.
+One can use a hot water bag or an electric heating pad.

 Support

-A good-fitting back pain belt can help stabilize the lower back, reduce inflammation, and relieve the pain and discomfort associated with sciatica.
+A good-fitting back pain belt can help stabilise the lower back, reduce inflammation, and relieve the pain and discomfort associated with sciatica.

 Lumbar spine mobilisation